najib-innovaj/ux-ui-notes/README.md

 ***What is sprint:*** A sprint is part of the core components of the agile methodology.
 The term refers to a predefined span of time in which a team will work to accomplish specific goals.
 This period may be any length, though sprints are usually fairly short (one or two weeks, for example).

+### What makes a good design?
+   1. Content is King
+   2. Layout
+   3. Form or Shapes
+   4. Colours
+   5. Typography
+   6. Images
+   7. Space

 # Words of mouth
 - Designers in vitnam
 - Design muscles mean Analytical + visual design brings creativity not only visual design analytical thinking is important.